wuyichen24/software-engineering-abbreviations-acronyms/dictionary/C/CSV-Comma_Separated_Values.md

 ## Overview
 - A delimited text format that uses a comma to separate values.
-   - Each line of the file is a data record
+   - Each line of the file is a data record.
    - Each record consists of one or more fields, separated by commas.
 - Example:
   ```csv